KevinSee/QRFpaper/README.md

 > See, Kevin E., Michael W. Ackerman, Richard A. Carmichael, Sarah
 > Hoffman, and Chris Beasley, (2020). *Compendium of R code and data for
 > Estimating Life-Stage Specific Habitat Capacity for Anadromous
 > Salmonids using Quantile Random Forest Models*.
-Accessed 27 Jan 2020.
+Accessed 30 Nov 2020.
 > Online at <https://doi.org/xxx/xxx>

 ### How to download or install